xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 In real life there is good tension and bad tension.

 - Good tension is like the right stretch in a muscle, or a project that is hard but still under control.
 It keeps things sharp and coordinated.
 - Bad tension is like a cracked bridge or chronic stress.
 Forces exist but do not align.
 Energy is wasted and something snaps.

 Modern AI systems contain both.

 - We pour data and compute into models.
 Some pressure becomes useful structure for reasoning and prediction.
 That is good tension.
 - Some pressure becomes uncontrolled and targetless.
 That is where hallucinations, unstable behavior, and failures appear.
 That is bad tension.

 What Tension Universe tries to do is direct:

-> give a precise language for describing these tensions, then use that language to encode hard problems at the effective layer.
+> Give a precise language for describing these tensions, then use that language to encode hard problems at the effective layer.

 Instead of saying “this model seems smart” or “this metric looks fine”, we want to say: